-Year round, for children ages 19 months - 5 yrs., Monday- Friday 8:00 am until 5:00 pm.
+Year round, for children ages 12 months - 5 yrs., Monday- Friday 7:30 am until 5:00 pm.
 Please note the following government statutory holidays when the Centre will be closed.

-- New Year's Day, Family Day, Good Friday, Easter Monday, Victoria Day, Canada Day, Labour Day, Civic Holiday, Remembrance Day, Thanksgiving Day, Christmas Day, Boxing Day - The Centre will be closed for three professional development days per year, to be announced in September of each year. - The childcare Centre will be closed for one week over Christmas, for maintenance work.
+- New Year's Day, Family Day, Good Friday, Easter Monday, Victoria Day, Canada Day, Labour Day, Truth and Reconciliation Day, Civic Holiday, Remembrance Day, Thanksgiving Day, Christmas Day, Boxing Day - The Centre will be closed for four professional development days per year, to be announced annually and a yearly calendar will be provided to families of closure dates. - The childcare Centre will be closed for two weeks over Christmas, for maintenance work.